A Classification of Modular Functors via Factorization Homology: Applications and examples

 Moreover, Theorem~\ref{uniquenessthm} and Corollary~\ref{corconfblocks} give us \ref{voanum2} while the Theorems~\ref{thmproofclassmf} and~\ref{thmcofactorizable} prove~\ref{voanum3}.
 Finally, \cite[Theorem~5.9]{mwansular} implies~\ref{voanum4}. \end{proof}

-\begin{corollary} The ansular functor from Corollary~\ref{corvoax}~\ref{voanum4} built from the vertex operator algebra $V$ extends always, regardless of connectedness of the category of $V$-modules, to a modular $\Surf_{\Vmod}$-algebra that is the best possible approximation to an extension of the cyclic framed $E_2$-algebra $\Vmod$ to a modular functor in the sense that any possibly existing extension of $\Vmod$ to a modular functor factors, uniquely up to a contractible choice, through this modular $\Surf_{\Vmod}$-algebra structure. \end{corollary}
+\begin{corollary} The ansular functor from Corollary~\ref{corvoax}~\ref{voanum4} built from the vertex operator algebra $V$ extends always, regardless of connectedness of the category of $V$-modules, to a modular $\Surf_{\Vmod}$-algebra that is the best possible approximation to an extension of the cyclic framed $E_2$-algebra $\Vmod$ to a modular functor in the sense that any possibly existing extension of $\Vmod$ to a modular functor factors essentially uniquely through this modular $\Surf_{\Vmod}$-algebra structure. \end{corollary}

 \begin{proof} This is a consequence of Theorems~\ref{thmfa2} and~\ref{thmuniversal}.\end{proof}

 \begin{remark} For a given vertex operator algebra $V$, one can attempt to build spaces of conformal blocks/a modular functor in at least two ways: \begin{pnum} \item By forming a suitable category of modules over $V$ (this usually involves making some choices) to obtain a nice representation category (which in good cases will be a modular category) that can be inserted into the available modular functor constructions \cite{turaev,baki,lyubacmp}. \item By performing constructions directly using the vertex operator algebra, see the monograph of Ben-Zvi-Frenkel \cite{frenkelbenzvi} or, as a summary, \cite{frenkelbourbaki}, and additionally the construction of Damiolini-Gibney-Tarasca~\cite{dgt-voa}. \end{pnum} The comparison between these approaches is a major open problem in conformal field theory, see e.g.\ the review article~\cite[Section~3.2 \& 3.3]{frs25}.
 We will not attempt here to describe the construction~\ref{bzf2point} within the framework of this article (it is not at all clear that this is in fact possible), but Corollary~\ref{corvoax} provides a potentially powerful comparison tool by introducing in a sense a third construction which is doubtlessly closer to~\ref{mfcon1}, but is ultimately just characterized by a universal property and not tied to certain specific construction or even a certain `ansatz' of what the spaces of conformal blocks at a certain genus should look like.
 If one then exhibits arbitrary constructions of a modular functor, along the lines of~\ref{mfcon1}, \ref{bzf2point} or even something else, such that they all agree in genus zero --- as cyclic framed $E_2$-algebras --- then all these constructions agree with the universal one up to equivalence.
 However, let us emphasize again that it is by no means obvious that a construction following~\ref{bzf2point} actually produces a modular functor in the sense of this article.
 In fact, even for nice classes of rational vertex operator algebras $V$, the gluing property (`factorization') for the the blocks constructed directly from $V$ is extremely non-trivial and a major and recent result~\cite{damgibtar}.
 In contrast to that, the blocks appearing in Corollary~\ref{corvoax} always glue correctly. \end{remark}